 Newborn children will automatically be covered for the first 31 days following birth.
-Coverage will cease beginning with the 32nd day unless the newborn child has been affirmatively enrolled as a Dependent in the plan by completing and submitting an approved enrollment change form within 60 days from the date of birth.
-Additionally, the employee will be required to submit a copy of the birth certificate and social security card/number, either with the approved enrollment form or as soon as a copy can be obtained.
+Coverage will cease beginning with the 32nd day unless the newborn child has been affirmatively enrolled as a Dependent in the plan by completing and submitting an approved enrollment change form by the end of the 60th day following the date of birth.
+Additionally, the employee will be required to submit a certified copy of the birth certificate and social security card/number, either with the approved enrollment form or as soon as a copy can be obtained.

-If the child is required to be enrolled and is not enrolled within 60 days of birth, enrollment can only take place as provided in the Open Enrollment provisions and will be subject to plan open enrollment limitations.
+If the child is required to be enrolled and is not enrolled by the end of the 60th day following the date of birth, enrollment can only take place as provided in the Open Enrollment provisions and will be subject to the Plan's open enrollment limitations.